^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A sixteen-year-old Canadian student won the Sanofi BioGENEius Challenge biotechnology competition after discovering an antioxidant capable of slowing down aging.
-This antioxidant consists of nano-particles, and is found in a large number of fibers of living trees.
+A 16-year-old Canadian student has won the Sanofi BioGENEius Challenge after discovering an antioxidant that can slow down aging.
+The antioxidant is made up of nanoparticles and is found in large quantities in the fibers of living trees.

-A young and gifted "biochemist" in a skirt is called Janiel Tam.
-An extraordinary and incredibly important invention for a science that the girl made, brought her not only the first place in the prestigious competition and fame, but also enriched by $ 5,000 - the main prize of the contest in the field of biotechnology.
+The young and gifted "biochemist" in a skirt is called Janiel Tam.
+The extraordinary and incredibly important for science invention that the girl made brought her not only first place in a prestigious competition and fame, but also enriched her by 5 thousand dollars - the main prize of the competition in the field of biotechnology.

-To make her startling discovery, a young student from Ottawa spent four hours in the chemical laboratory every day for 6 months.
-Most of the time she devoted to the study of a special molecule: NCC.
-This is crystallized nano-cellulose.
-It is in the fibers of living trees and is a strong antioxidant that slows down the aging of the body.
+To make her astonishing discovery, the young Ottawa student spent four hours a day in a chemistry lab for six months.
+She spent most of her time researching a specific molecule: NCC.
+It is crystallized nano-cellulose.
+It is found in the fibers of living trees and is a powerful antioxidant that slows down the aging process.

-In relation to the human body, it behaves much more stable and more effective than the known vitamins A and C. In addition, the time of exposure of this antioxidant to the human body is longer.
+In relation to the human body, it behaves much more stably and more effectively than the well-known vitamins A and C. In addition, the time of action of this antioxidant on the human body is longer.

-Scientists believe that in the future this discovery has the opportunity to bring Canada about 250 million dollars.
+Scientists believe that this discovery could potentially bring the Canadian about $250 million.
 However, first they want to carefully study the mechanism of action of this molecule.

-Perhaps soon there will be a real Canadian "youth elixir"
+Perhaps soon the world will have a real Canadian "elixir of youth"